North Vietnam national football team: History

-Although "North Vietnamese" government was proclaimed in 1945, their first international match was against China in 1956, two years after Vietnam was divided and their existence was recognized.
+Although "North Vietnamese" government was proclaimed in 1945, Vietnam was only divided in 1954 and their first international match was against China in 1956, two years after their existence was recognized.
 Their head coach, Trương Tấn Bửu, played a 3-2-5 (WM) formation but the game ended in a 3–5 defeat.
 The team recorded their first victory in 1960 with a 3–1 win against Mongolia.